ocaml/ocaml.org/data/tutorials/language/3ds_06_memoization.md

 The TeX formatting program does a good job of keeping line widths similar by finding the formatting that minimizes the sum of the cube of the leftover space in each line (except for the last).
-However, for $n$ words, there are
+However, for `n` words, there are
 $\Omega(2^n)$ possible formattings, so the algorithm can't possibly check them all for large text inputs.
 Remarkably, we can use memoization to find the optimal formatting efficiently.
 In fact, memoization is useful for many